 Bronze Medal: Final performance is less than the seed performance by 15 -25% For events that are not divisioned the athlete would be awarded a gold medal.

 Disqualification in Divisioning

-If an athlete is disqualified in a divisioning event, they will not advance to the finals.
+For National Games, if an athlete is disqualified in a divisioning event, they will not advance to the finals.
+Athletes who are disqualified in a divisioning event will receive 0 performance points for that event.